Business Intelligence Competency Center: usefulness & need, tasks, roles and positioning of BICC

 About Passionned Group

-Logo Passionned Group, the expert in Business Intelligence Competency Center (BICC)Passionned Group is a leading analyst and consultancy firm specialized in Business Analytics and Business Intelligence.
+Logo Passionned Group, the expert in Business Intelligence Competency Center (BICC)Passionned Group is a leading analyst and consultancy firm specializing in Business Analytics and Business Intelligence.
 Our passionate advisors assist many organizations in selecting the best Business Analytics Software and applications.
-Every two years we organize the election of the smartest company.
+Every two years we organize the Dutch BI & Data Science Award.

 Contact us